foundations-fall-2016/session5/readme.md

 }
 ```

-CHange the column widths, remove the background image and add coloring css:
+Change the column widths, remove the background image and add coloring css:

 ```css
 @media only screen and (min-width: 768px) {